ffd8/P5LIVE/README.md

 ### Bug?!
 Infinite loop?
 Lost-data?
-Add `#bug` to URL to stop compiler to fix a bug/infinite-loop...
+Add `#bug` to URL and refresh to stop compiler to fix a bug/infinite-loop...
-Add `#new` to URL to force a fresh blank sketch.
+Add `#new` to URL and refresh to force a fresh blank sketch.

 FUNCTIONS
 -------------------------------
-Additional custom functions have been added:
+Additional custom functions available in every sketch:
-- `ease(inVal, outVariable, easeVal)`  smooth values.
+- `ease(inValue, outVariable, easeValue)`  smooth values.
 - `println(foo)` Compatibility with Processing.
 - `frameCount`, `mouseX`, `mouseY` are continous per recompile for smooth refresh.